mikeoc61/currency_monitor/README.md

 # currency_monitor

 Monitors basket of foreign currencies for changes relative to USD and displays changes on console.
-There are 2 implementations of the program:
+There are several implementations of the program:

 - exchange.py is a command line version which displays updates once per hour to the console (terminal).